cporter202/youtube-growth-guide/guides/thumbnail-title-optimization.md

 **2020:** Birth of YouTube Shorts (vertical video)

-**2024:** YouTube rolled out "Test and Compare" allowing creators to upload up to 3 thumbnails per video
+**2024:** YouTube rolled out "Test and Compare" allowing creators to upload up to 3 thumbnails per video (feature continues in 2025)

 ### How to Enable YouTube Thumbnails